asvka/asvka/README.md

 # Hello, I'm Anthony.
 Thank you for visiting my GitHub!

-### While I would say I specialize in backend, I'm a full stack engineer with a versatile skillset that includes but is not limited to:
+### I'm a full stack software engineer with a lot of personality and versatile skillset that includes, but is not limited to:
+- HTML/CSS/Preprocessing
+- React
+- Node
+- Python
+- PostgreSQL
+- SQLite3
+- And many, many others

 ### Here are a few things I'm working on~ 💜